AbhinavGor/Realtime-Chat/README.md

-# ChatCord App
+# Connecteque App
-Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
+Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI.

 ## Usage
 ```